koxauuu/DefenderKiller/README_EN.md

 ### Contributers of project DefenderKiller
-Разработчики:
+Developer's:
--  Vlado ---> Основной вклад и логика DK, Helper program
+-  Vlado ---> Key contribution and logic DK, Helper program
--  Eject ---> Support в разработке, Unlocker program
+-  Eject ---> Support in develop, Unlocker program
--  koxauuu ---> All new нововведения
+-  koxauuu ---> All new features

 Youtuber's:
-- MartyFiles ---> Неоценимый вклад в популяризацию DK
+- MartyFiles ---> Invaluable contribution to popularization DK

 And:
 - All users of DefenderKiller ---> ❤️